- Master’s degree in nursing

 - Written statement of educational and professional goals.
 Also known as the Letter to the Dean, this essay should be one to two pages in length.

-- Three APU Recommendation Forms from professional references who have the ability to evaluate your performance in the nursing field (e.g. managers, supervisors, and academic faculty; not coworkers).
+- Three recommendations from professional references who have the ability to evaluate your performance in the nursing field (e.g. managers, supervisors, and academic faculty; not coworkers)